scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 bitterness, but it's still not to the same degree that others on discourse were saying.

+### Day 30

+Soylent for breakfast today, but that was it since I have a friend up visiting and we're planning on eating some of those dumplings I made before among other things.
+I let him try it and he said "not bad", which is pretty much the usual reaction.
+After looking at the nutritional information he also said that he thinks it'd be good for hiking.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/